zhanglidong/EsenthelEngine/README.md

-Esenthel Engine authors are allowed to publicly share that you are using Esenthel Engine, include your organization's logo in the information, and share your application's screenshots and videos (including trailers, teasers, and gameplay).
+Esenthel Engine authors are allowed to publicly share that you are using Esenthel Engine, include your organization's logo in the information, and share your application's screenshots and videos (including trailers, teasers, cinematics and gameplay).

 TERMINATION
 If you violate any terms of this agreement, or you are rude to/insult/harass Esenthel Engine authors or their